Eastern University (United States)

-Eastern University (EU) is a private Christian university located in St. Davids, Pennsylvania.
+Eastern University (EU) is a private Christian university located in St. Davids, Pennsylvania, United States.
 Eastern has additional campus locations in Philadelphia and Ripley, West Virginia.
 The university offers undergraduate, graduate, and seminary programs.
-Eastern University is affiliated with the American Baptist Churches USA, and is the parent institution of the Palmer Theological Seminary.
-The university has an interdenominational student body, faculty and administration.
+Eastern University is affiliated with the American Baptist Churches USA (ABCUSA), and is the parent institution of the Palmer Theological Seminary.
+While the university itself is affiliated with the ABCUSA, the student body, faculty, and administration are interdenominational.

 History

+The university has its origins in the foundation of the Eastern Baptist Theological Seminary.
+The Seminary was founded in 1925 by six Conservative Baptist pastors from the American Baptist Publication Society in Philadelphia with the goal of providing pastors for Baptist churches who were educated on both biblical and cultural matters.

+In 1932, collegiate classes were added to the curriculum for pastors at the Seminary.
+In 1952, the Seminary opened a separate institution, the Eastern Baptist College in Saint Davids, Pennsylvania, on the former estate of businessman Charles S. Walton.
+The Eastern Baptist College focused on liberal arts rather than educating and training pastors, as the Seminary continued to exist and do so separately from the College.
+In 1972, the college was renamed to Eastern College: A Baptist Institution.

-The university has its origins in the foundation of Eastern Baptist Theological Seminary in 1925 in Philadelphia by six Conservative Baptist pastors from the American Baptist Publication Society.
-In 1932, a collegiate department was founded.
-The school became a separate institution in 1952 and moved to its present St. Davids location, taking the name Eastern Baptist College.
-In 1972, it was renamed Eastern College.
-In 2001, the Pennsylvania Department of Education granted the institution university status and it was renamed Eastern University.
-In 2004, the institution's board of trustees voted to acquire its previous parent institution and Eastern Baptist Theological Seminary became a subsidiary of Eastern University.
-The following year, the seminary's name was changed to Palmer Theological Seminary in honor of its longest serving president, Gordon Palmer (1936–48).
+In 2001, the Pennsylvania Department of Education granted the institution university status and it was renamed to Eastern University.
+In 2004, the institution's board of trustees voted to acquire the Eastern Baptist Theological Seminary, the original parent institution of the university.
+The following year, the seminary's name was changed to Palmer Theological Seminary in honor of its longest serving president, Gordon Palmer (1936–1948).

 In November 2022, the university added sexual orientation to its anti-discrimination policy, allowing the hiring of openly LGBT employees.
 Following this decision, its membership in the Council for Christian Colleges and Universities was revoked.